jhollinger/otr-activerecord/README.md

 This ActiveRecord middleware cleans up your database connections after each request.
 Add it to your `config.ru` file:

     use ActiveRecord::ConnectionAdapters::ConnectionManagement

+NOTE: **This middleware is not available in ActiveRecord 5**, and it's still unclear if something similar is needed.
+If you start seeing "unable to obtain a database connection" errors in AR 5, errors open an issue and we'll investigate.

 #### 4. Import ActiveRecord tasks into your Rakefile